bottlepy/bottle/docs/tutorial_app.rst

     from bottle import static_file

 to the code to import Bottle's function ``static_file``, which handles sending static files.
-Let's assume all the static files are located in a subdirectory named ``static`` relativ to the application.
+Let's assume all the static files are located in a subdirectory named ``static`` relative to the application.
 The code to serve static files from there looks as follows:

 .. code-block:: python